 - Cover the bowl and let the dough rest for 30 minutes.

-- After the final fold, cover the bowl tightly with plastic wrap and place it in the refrigerator overnight.
+- After the final fold, let it rest on the counter for 30 minutes, then cover the bowl tightly with plastic wrap and place it in the refrigerator overnight.

 Third Day: